Decluttering + Organization as a Mom with ADHD

 Accountability + Support

 I have to admit that I actually really like decluttering and organizing but for my husband it's a lot more complicated.
 He doesn't exactly hate it but getting started is harder for him and it's very taxing.
-I've learned that the best way for me to help him organize his spaces (his office and the garage and yard stuff) is to help him uninterrupted time alone.
+I've learned that the best way for me to help him organize his spaces (his office and the garage and yard stuff) is to help him have uninterrupted time alone.
 I ask if he needs help and will take things to Goodwill or whatever needs to happen but planning time and then giving him whatever support he needs without nagging is key.
 I've also found that sending him pictures or making visuals for organizational ideas is very helpful.
 He needs to know where his things are and be actively involved in finding the solutions that work.
 Me inserting myself in to his things and creating a system that works for my brain but not his is not helpful to him in the long run.

 Removing the Stigma

 I have three kids with ADHD and they all have different struggles with organization.
-One in particular struggles with letting things go and is things seem to be everywhere at all times.
+One in particular struggles with letting things go and his things seem to be everywhere at all times.
 Helping him to find systems that work for him over time is going to be a challenge.
 But the first key part is to remove the stigma and this starts now with how I talk to him about his room and his things.
 I'm not going to lie.
-I get frustrated and I struggle giving him grace even when I know this challenges are outside of his control.
+I get frustrated and I struggle giving him grace even when I know his challenges are outside of his control.
 But I had to remind myself that this inability to manage his things is not a personal attack on me though it often feels like it is.
-I try and remind myself that he needs my help and remove the "shoulds" that sneak up when I feel like he should be be able to keep his room and things more organized.
+I try to remind myself that he needs my help and remove the "shoulds" that sneak up when I feel like he should be able to keep his room and things more organized.

 Raising neurodivergent families isn't for the faint of heart!